robNichols-unlimited/robNichols-unlimited/README.md

 ### Hello! 👋
-My name is Rob Nichols - I am a full stack software developer working largely in the .NET stack with Angular for the front-end, and SQL Server for the database.
-I have looked at and tried some tutorials with other technologies and database solutions.
-While I do not have a great amount of experience with those other technologies, I have enjoyed learning and working with them.
+My name is Rob Nichols - I have been a full stack software developer since 2014.
+I have worked with many languages and technologies, I enjoy .NET C#, Angular and relational databases.
+Some of the other languages I've worked with include vanilla JavaScript, TypeScript, Python and NoSQL databases like MongoDB.
+I have worked with RabbitMQ and Kafka messaging queues and most frequently in the microservices patterns.
+Though I have had some exposure to TDD and Service Oriented Architecture.
+I enjoy learning and improving my understanding of these technologies.
+I am also happy to share what I know with others.

 - 🌱 I enjoy learning!
 Whether it is within the .NET environment or new areas, I enjoy finding solutions that work best to resolve challenges.
-- I have been on the software development learning path since about 2014, and hope to continue this path as long as I can.
 <br>

 ### Connect & Contact